 Strategic planning activities may assess the economic landscape to identify new or growing employment opportunities in high-quality jobs, including those which offer family-sustaining wages, benefits, career advancement opportunities and worker voice.
-Strategic planning processes also involve convening partnerships and assets from across the economic and social spectrum of the community(ies) covered by a proposed project, and may include the workforce investment system, industry, community colleges, labor unions and labor-management partnerships, nonprofit community organizations and other stakeholders.
-Activities may also support the development of new strategies or updates and expansion of preexisting plans and strategies, or to help create or enhance a vision for a better economic future.
-Depending on the specific needs, strategic planning might help a community diversify its industries to not be dependent on industries in decline.
-Ensuring community involvement in strategic planning is a critically important way to create a more inclusive, equitable future for all.
-WORC grant funds may be an important driver of strategic planning both to support the success of the specific project but also to catalyze long-term, broad-based economic transformation.
+Strategic planning processes also involve convening partnerships and assets from across the economic and social spectrum of the community(ies) covered by a proposed project, and may include the workforce development system, industry, community colleges, labor unions and labor-management partnerships, nonprofit community organizations and other stakeholders.
+Ensuring community involvement in strategic planning is a critically important way to create more inclusive grant activities and more equitable project outcomes.

-Strategic planning activities that WORC applicants may propose include, but are not limited to:
+Examples of strategic planning activities that WORC applicants may propose include, but are not limited to:

-Convening Community Partners and Leaders: Organizing a comprehensive group of leaders and partners representing major economic, workforce, education and other community assets and organizations, and companies, research institutions, investors, philanthropists, and labor unions and other worker organizations, and workers, to ensure that all relevant stakeholders have a voice in the project's success.
-Such a group should include WORC grant partners as well as other organizations from the communities involved.
-To ensure that workers have a voice in the future of the region, impacted workers and organizations representing impacted workers in the grant area should be encouraged and supported to actively participate.
+- Convening Community Partners and Leaders: Organizing a comprehensive group of leaders and partners representing major economic, workforce, education and other community assets and organizations, and companies, research institutions, investors, philanthropists, and labor unions and other worker organizations, and workers, to ensure that all relevant stakeholders have a voice in the project's success.
+To ensure that workers have a voice in the future of the region, impacted workers and organizations representing impacted workers in the grant area should be encouraged and supported to actively participate. - Developing a Vision: Efforts to achieve sustainable, equitable economic transformation are more successful when they feature a community-led approach that develops a shared vision for the future.